Why is this small town in Pennsylvania considered the best place to retire?

 That's according to a report by GoBankingRates.com, which looked at small towns with populations of between 1,000 and 10,000, with an eye toward the ideal retirement.
 In addition to the total number of households and median household income of each town, researchers also obtained average rental and living costs as well as crime rates and "livability" data, taking into account area amenities, housing opportunities, transportation services and more.

-Among the report's list of the 44 best small towns to retire in, Camp Hill holds a livability rating of 92, the highest on the list.
-Freeport, Maine, comes in second at 88.
+Among the report's list of the 44 best small towns to retire in, Camp Hill holds the highest livability rating and overall score.
+Northville, Michigan came in second place, followed by Fort Mitchell, Kentucky in third.
+Freeport, Maine rounded out the top four best places to retire to, earning high livability marks but costing more on a monthly basis and having a more elevated crime rate.

 With a population of just over 8,000 people and roughly 3,200 households earning median incomes of about $105,000, Camp Hill is also one of the more affordable places in the country.
 Residents there can expect to spend about $3,360 a month on living costs, including rent and other expenditures, the report found.
 By comparison, Kensington, California, a town of 5,300 people, has an average monthly cost of living of $8,000.